Ok, you’ve heard how effective explainer videos are, so you’re thinking about developing one to include in your marketing strategy.

 There are many different styles for developing a stop motion explainer video, such as claymation, puppets, or cut-out characters made out of cardboard.

-The bottom line here is, whatever style you may choose, it’s a long process that needs an experienced, qualified, and detailed-oriented team of professionals.
-Meaning that explainer video production pricing is higher than other types of animated pieces, resulting in higher explainer video prices.
+The bottom line here is that whatever style you may choose, it’s a long process that needs an experienced, qualified, and detail-oriented team of professionals.
+This means that explainer video production pricing is higher than other types of animated pieces, resulting in higher explainer video prices.

 With video being one of the most effective and popular marketing resources, hundreds of production companies sprung up to satisfy that demand.
 The thing is finding the right video agency for you can get a little overwhelming.

 So, to help you with that, here are some crucial elements you should pay attention to when looking for the best provider available:

 Most people are surprised when they first find out how much an animated video ad costs.
 But now you know how many talented people and hundreds of hours of work it takes to create high-quality, beautifully designed pieces.

 You also learned that explainer video costs might vary according to the style you choose – Marketing video production costs for developing a 3D video are much higher than for 2D digital animation, for example.

 Do keep in mind that video production prices will also depend on the vendor you choose – Explainer video prices tend to be lower when you work with a freelance producer or a DIY platform.
 However, the counterpart is that you’ll have to be willing to sacrifice your piece’s quality.